-The study was observational, so it doesn’t establish a causal relationship between stress and autoimmune diseases — just an association.
+The study was observational, so it didn’t establish a causal relationship between stress and autoimmune diseases — just an association.

-“The current study does not show that stress causes autoimmune disease,” noted Gretchen N. Neigh, PhD, an associate professor at Virginia Commonwealth University.
 “The study does show that there is an increased chance of developing autoimmune disease in individuals who manifest a stress-related disorder, such as PTSD.
-Additional research is necessary to show causation.”
+Additional research is necessary to show causation,” said Neigh.